JAAYapps/UndertaleModToolAvaloniaUI/README.md

 * Decompiler improvements
 * Dark mode / theming support
 * Add support for latest versions of GameMaker (notably, 2.3) - decompiler cannot function in most cases currently
-* Eventually, making the GUI cross-platform if possible
+* Eventually, making the GUI cross-platform if possible (will be using AvaloniaUI).

 # Compilation Instructions